 Simple English definitions for legal terms

-Read a random definition: call option
+Read a random definition: gross negligence

 A motion for a new trial is a request made by the losing party in a court case to have the case tried again.
 This request is made because the losing party believes that there were significant legal errors made during the trial or that the judge or jury made an incorrect decision.
 The request must be made within a few days after the judgment is entered and is usually heard by the same judge who presided over the trial.
 However, it is rare for this motion to be granted unless there is a very clear error that any judge would recognize.
 Some lawyers use this motion to add to the record of argument leading to an appeal of the case to an appeals court.